The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 He wrote her poems, songs (my grandmother studied opera at Northwestern and was aspiring to be an opera singer), and love letters.

-Now these letters are precious mementos for our family to remember our grandparents and their union.
+Now these letters are precious mementos of our family, remembering our grandparents and their union.
 Their letters are a reminder of our shared history, and I’m grateful to both of my grandparents for their kindness, generosity, and enduring love.

 My grandparents celebrating an anniversary.
 They loved to dance together.